Ojami/bfilereader/README.md

      11      8.1619e+05    "C"    "T"    "rs755386980"      "PNPLA2"       "upstream_gene_variant"    0.78     -0.68      2.4

 ```
-In above example, we fetched all missense variants except for PNPLA family, for which we extracted all variantes regardless of their consequences.
-We can narrow down our pattern matching and only extract missense variants on PNPLA family.
-To do so, we need to set ``multiCol`` flag to `true` to technically tell `bfilereader` to match each pattern to each respective column:
+In above example, we fetched all missense variants except for PNPLA family, for which we extracted all variants regardless of their consequences.
+But, what if we were only interested in finding missense variants on PNPLA family genes?
+To do so, we need to set ``multiCol`` flag to `true` to tell `bfilereader` to apply each pattern to its corresponding column (i.e. pattern 1 to column 1, pattern 2 to column 2, ...):
 ```
-out = bfilereader('phenocode-275.1.tsv.gz', 'header', true, 'pattern', patterns, 'patternCol', cols, 'extractCol', 1:10, 'multiCol', true);
+out = bfilereader('phenocode-275.1.tsv.gz', 'header', true, 'pattern', patterns, 'patternCol', cols,...
+     'extractCol', 1:10, 'multiCol', true);
 Elapse time: 40.223 sec

 size(out)